nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 Format: `edit-b INDEX [n/NAME] [p/PHONE] [t/TAG]…​ [time/APPOINTMENT] [h/HOUSE_TYPE] [l/LOCATION] [pr/PRICE_RANGE]`

 * Edit the buyer at the specified `INDEX`.
 The index refers to the index number shown in the displayed buyer list.
-The index **must be a positive whole number** 1, 2, 3, …​
+The index **must be a positive integer** 1, 2, 3, …​ within the size of the displayed buyer list.
 * At least one of the optional inputs must be provided.
 * The order of the inputs can be in any order.
 * Existing values will be updated to the input values.